 Does God ever whisper in your ear and tell you of things to come?
 Last Sunday morning I was praying with a weekly prayer group.
 We meet during one of our church’s services and pray for those attending, the pastor, and the week ahead.
 On this Sunday, one individual began to pray for those who would lose a family member during the holiday season.

 As the prayer was spoken, I considered my own mother.
 She is aging and I knew it would not be too many more years before I would be faced with loss.
 As my mind wandered, I thought I heard a faint whisper.
 A softness even.

 With Christmas fast approaching, my relaxed preparations were beginning to feel incomplete.
 A small shopping list, cookies to bake, some extended family to arrive, and gifts to be wrapped.

 During a phone call, I was thankful to confirm that my mother’s Christmas presents had arrived.
 I was concerned to learn she was sick and not feeling well.
 She had been sick before, so I initially passed off my concern.
-Her caregiver seemed agreeable when I suggested visiting at the coming weekend.
+Her caregiver seemed agreeable when I shared my plan of visiting at the coming weekend.
 Although I did not have peace, I chose to ignore it.
-Tomorrow was Christmas eve after all…
+Tomorrow was Christmas eve after all.